Proof Agent Docs

 ## Which Editing Method Should I Use?

-Proof has three editing approaches. **Pick one — don't mix them.**
+Proof has three editing approaches.
+Pick one per change.

 | Goal | Method | Endpoint |